scenarioo/scenarioo/docs/tutorial/Configuration.md

 # Viewer Configuration

 Most of the features that are configurable in Scenarioo can be configured directly through the Configuration pages inside the Scenarioo webapplication.
 Just use the link "Manage" in the upper right corner.
-Most settings are on tab "General Settings" in the "Manage" area.
+Most settings are on the tab "General Settings" in the "Manage" area.

-There are some more basic Application Properties and more Advanced Feature Configuration Options that can not be configured through the Scenarioo configuration pages directly.
+There are some additional basic Application Properties and additional Advanced Feature Configuration Options that can not be configured through the Scenarioo configuration pages directly.

 This page explains all these more advanced configuration options and how to configure them.